libbyshoop/csinparallel/modules/RosieCluster/source/index.rst

     scp known_hosts id_rsa id_rsa.pub ubuntu@tegra6:.ssh

-After this we will be able SSH to and from any node in the Cluster.
+After this we will be able SSH to and from any node in the cluster without a password.
+This is needed for running MPI programs.

 .. _NFS:

 Mount Network File System
 ##########################

 The Network File System (NFS) mounting is crucial part of the cluster set up in order for all the nodes to have one common working directory.
 We will be taking advantage of the nfs-kernel-server and nfs-common which we had installed earlier.
 In order to do this we will need to create the mount point for the HDD on the head node.
-Make sure that the mount point is not in the home directory of the user.
+Make sure that the mount point is not in the home directory of the ubuntu user.
+We chose to put it in / as follows:

 ::